 destroy-database connection-spec &key database-type => success connection-spec A connection specification database-type A database type specifier, i.e. a keyword.
 This defaults to the value of default-database-type success A boolean flag.
-If T, a new database wa successfully destroyed.
+If T, the database was successfully destroyed.